 Children are mostly sensitive by nature.
 It’s an attribute of the childhood phase.
-If we as parents come across as too ‘narrow-minded’ in the minds of children, they instantly put off discussions or seeking our help in solving their problems, which may only worsen matters and lead to dire consequences.
-So we have to take extra care to make them feel at ease with us.
+This is why when we as parents come across as too ‘narrow-minded’ in the child’s perspective, especially for a teen, he/she instantly puts off discussions or seeking our help in solving their problems, which may only worsen matters and lead to dire consequences.
+So we have to take extra care to make kids feel at ease with us.

 Trying to understand and empathise with anyone, especially kids, involves two golden rules: